 NH – The U.S. Marshals – NH Joint Fugitive Task Force is very

-pleased to announce the arrest of another “Fugitive of the Week” today
+pleased to announce the quick arrest of Nashua Police Department

 Information, the Manchester Ink Link, The Rochester & Lebanon Voice and

 prominently featured on the internet.
 The “Fugitive of the Week”

 continues to be a very successful tool that has resulted in the location